microconfig/microconfig/README.md

     hibernate.show-sql=true
 ```

-When you build properties for specific env(for example 'dev') Microconfig will collect properties from:
+When you build properties for specific env (for example 'dev') Microconfig will collect properties from:
 * application.properties
 * then add/override properties from application.dev.{anotherEnv}.properties.
 * then add/override properties from application.dev.properties.

 # Placeholders

-Instead of copy-paste value of some property Microconfig allows to placeholder to this value.
+Instead of copy-paste value of some property, Microconfig allows to placeholder to this value.

 Let's refactor service-discovery-client config.